joacorapela/svGPFA/doc/readthedocs/source/lowLevelInterface.rst

 optimizes its parameters.
 Please refer to the svGPFA `class
 <https://github.com/joacorapela/svGPFA/blob/master/docs/design/Classes.pdf>`_ and `interaction <https://github.com/joacorapela/svGPFA/blob/master/docs/design/Interactions.pdf>`_ diagrams.

-There is a one-to-one mapping between classes in the svGPFA.stats package and equations in :cite:t:`dunckerAndSahani18`.
+There is a one-to-one mapping between classes in the :mod:`svGPFA.stats` package and equations in :cite:t:`dunckerAndSahani18`.

 * Class :class:`~svGPFA.stats.svLowerBound.SVLowerBound` corresponds to the right-hand-side of ``Eq.4``.
 This class uses the :class:`~svGPFA.stats.expectedLogLikelihood.ExpectedLogLikelihood` and :class:`~svGPFA.stats.klDivergence.KLDivergence` classes, described next.